Art 2600 / Greg Clayton

 — Select any two of your color studies (above).

-Each of the studies needs to have 7 or more colors (7 colors, not necessarily 6 hues).
+Each of the studies needs to have 7 or more colors (7 colors, not necessarily 6 hues).— You will prepare proportion studies for both of those two color studies.

 Create a small (3"x3" minimum) proportion study.
 The study should have swatches of all major colors in your color scheme.